fontforge/designwithfontforge.com/en-US/Font_Editor_History.md

 Since the late 2000s, the group behind RoboFog and RoboFab, along with Tal Leming and Frederik Berlaen, have been working on UFO, an XML dialect to describe source font data, and various tools which were chiefly based on RoboFab and fontTools/TTX.

 That work resulted in more cool UFO-based apps, mostly for Mac OS X: Metrics Machine, Prepolator, Superpolator and finally RoboFont — a quite slim Python-based GUI font editor inspired by bits of Fontographer, RoboFog and FontLab, with a minimal feature set but infinitely extensible with plugins.
-Many of the plugins and underlying libraries that power RoboFont, Superpolator and the other UFO apps are opensource, while the actual apps are commercial.
+Many of the plugins and underlying libraries that power RoboFont, Superpolator and the other UFO apps are open source, while the actual apps are commercial.

-A notable opensource project from the UFO community is Erik van Blokland’s MutatorMath library and the designSpace format, both aiding font interpolation and building of variable fonts.
+A notable open source project from the UFO community is Erik van Blokland’s MutatorMath library and the designSpace format, both aiding font interpolation and building of variable fonts.
 Other libraries from this community are defcon (for dealing with UFO-based font projects in GUI apps), ufoLib (for dealing with UFO file structures), and most recently fontParts (a replacement for the dated RoboFab).

-A few years ago, Adrien Tetar had started working on TruFont, an opensource editor inspired heavily by defcon and RoboFont but written in PyQt, yet this work has stalled.
+A few years ago, Adrien Tetar had started working on TruFont, an open source editor inspired heavily by defcon and RoboFont but written in PyQt, yet this work has stalled.

 Also a few years ago, a German developer Georg Seifert has started developing Glyphs, a GUI font editor for Mac OS X which is also extensible by plugins and quite popular.
 It also includes Python support.

 FreeType originally had some minimal support for processing OpenType shaping (applying features to text for a given font and getting the resulting series of glyphs and their positions) called FT Layout.
-That code had been taken by the Qt and Pango projects and extended, and later Behdad Esfahbod turned it into HarfBuzz, which is now a feature-complete opensource OpenType Layout library used by many apps and platforms, including Firefox, Chrome and Android.
+That code had been taken by the Qt and Pango projects and extended, and later Behdad Esfahbod turned it into HarfBuzz, which is now a feature-complete open source OpenType Layout library used by many apps and platforms, including Firefox, Chrome and Android.

 Behdad (who is now part of the Google i18n team) also took over maintenance of fontTools/TTX and along with a number of contributors extended it greatly to support virtually all of OpenType.

 The FontLab team has been for a while developing FontLab VI — a complete rewrite of the GUI font editor for macOS and Windows that makes heavy use of many of the components that have been created by the community: Python, RoboFab, fontTools/TTX, AFDKO, UFO, designSpace, HarfBuzz, FreeType, ttfautohint, MutatorMath, and also combines the strongest parts of FontLab Studio 5, Fontographer, ScanFont and TransType.

-The Google i18n team has developed glyphsLib, an opensource parser for the Glyphs font format, and fontmake that allows conversion from Glyphs and UFO files into static or variable TTF fonts, utilizing many of the components opensourced by the community.
+The Google i18n team has developed glyphsLib, an open source parser for the Glyphs font format, and fontmake that allows conversion from Glyphs and UFO files into static or variable TTF fonts, utilizing many of the components open sourced by the community.
 The fontTools/TTX package has been extended to include a font subsetter, a feature compiler (feaLib) that can serve as an alternative to AFDKO, and varLib that helps building variable fonts.

 There is also a flurry of JavaScript-based font-related tools and libraries (opentype.js, fontkit, ufo.js, Metapolator etc.) but it seems that their development is somewhat separate from the C/Python world.

 This probably omits a few important bits but hopefully gives some orientation.

-Check out https://twardoch.github.io/fontsurgery-tools/ which includes links to many of the opensource libs.
+Check out https://twardoch.github.io/fontsurgery-tools/ which includes links to many of the open source libs.